Jesus Prays, Part 1

 Where Are the Nine?
 Luke 17:11-19

-Ten men with leprosy pleased with Jesus for mercy, to be healed of their affliction.
+Ten men with leprosy pleaded with Jesus for mercy, to be healed of their affliction.
 Jesus healed the ten, but only one man turned back.
 He turned back to praise God with a loud voice.
 He fell on his face at Jesus' feet and gave Him thanks.
 Nobody else returned to praise God.
 Jesus told only the one who praised that His faith made Him well.
 All were healed, but only one was made well.

 The kind of healing Jesus provides is deeper than a restoration of our physical body.
 It is entirely possible to have superficial faith.
 To have blessings in life and to carry on with them but never express gratitude for them.
 It is faith with gratitude toward God that makes one well.
 Well in the deeper sense.
 Well situated for the eternal kingdom.
 This is the wellness of the spirit.
 Of rightness with God.